UCLNatSci/2022/NSCI0010/html/_sources/6_project/project.md

 ### Optional Extension Activities

-To achieve the highest mark for this assessment, you should complete an extention activity which goes beyond the project goal.
-For example, you could use the techniques to measure another physical parameter (e.g. coefficient of friction) or perform error analysis to quantify the accuracy of your results.
+You could use the techniques to measure another physical parameter (e.g. coefficient of friction) or perform error analysis to quantify the accuracy of your results.
 You can discuss your extension activity ideas with one of the tutors.

 ## Submission